Zylan Cheatham: Arizona State Sun Devils (2018–2019)

 Cheatham transferred to Arizona State University, citing a desire to play closer to home, but sat out the 2017–18 season due to NCAA transfer regulations.
-He joined the Sun Devils for the 2018–19 season and averaged 12.2 points and a Pac-12 Conference-leading 10.3 rebounds per game.
+He joined the Sun Devils for the 2018–19 season.
+Cheatham decided to wear jersey number 45 in reference to Michael Jordan who wore it during his comeback.
+He averaged 12.2 points and a Pac-12 Conference-leading 10.3 rebounds per game.
 He was named first-team All-Pac-12 and earned All-Defensive team honors.
 He was named Pac-12 player of the week on December 3, 2018, following the second triple double in ASU history after recording 14 points, 11 rebounds and 10 assists in an 83–71 win over Texas.

 Professional career

 New Orleans Pelicans (2019–2020)

 Cheatham participated in the NBA G League Elite Camp in May 2019.
-After going undrafted in the 2019 NBA draft, he joined the New Orleans Pelicans for the 2019 NBA Summer League and later signed a two-way contract with the Pelicans on July 24, 2019.
+After going undrafted in the 2019 NBA draft, he was immediately offered a two-way contract by the Oklahoma City Thunder but his deliberation meant that the team instead gave it to his Sun Devils teammate Luguentz Dort.
+Cheatham joined the New Orleans Pelicans for the 2019 NBA Summer League and later signed a two-way contract with the Pelicans on July 24, 2019.
 Cheatham made his NBA debut on November 16, 2019, in a 109–94 loss to the Miami Heat, recording two points, three rebounds and one assist in 14 minutes of play.
 He spent the majority of the 2019–20 season in the NBA G League with the Erie BayHawks.